tarasowski/backend/kinesis/001_your-first-big-data-app.md

 * Firehouse scales on your behalf, you don't need to manage shards.

+* It's important to monitor read/write of your Kinesis stream, so you don't throttle the producers.
+WriteProvisionedThrougputExceeded (amount of shards should be enough for the amount of producers / ReadProvisionedThroughputExceeded (amount of destinations should not exceed the throughput)

 1) You start with creating the shards / Kinesis stream first

 2) Once the shard is established you can inject into this shard (he is replying the data from a open source of AWS)